 So it’s hard to hide that after the great success of Nintendo Switch, everyone was waiting for the sequel.
 We’ve got Super Mario Maker on 3DS, but this version had no online sharing experience – creating, sharing, and playing levels created by other creators.
 Which has always been the most important feature of this series.

 Luckily, on the horizon appeared a glimmer of hope, Super Mario Maker 2 was officially announced, with new functionalities, new themes, story mode and full of new features.
 Is this a title for you?
 Or maybe you know it already and you can not wait for it?

 This is one thing that wasn’t included in the original game.
-Maybe Nintendo decides to throw something fresh or build for gamers in between creators and players.
-But one thing is certain – you don’t need to focus on the infinite saving the Princess Peach.
+Maybe Nintendo decides to throw something fresh or build for gamers between creators and players.
+But one thing is certain – you don’t need to focus on the infinite saving of the Princess Peach.

 This time you have to work with Toad and Toadette on one task – rebuilding Peach’s castle.

 Looks like a simple and boring task, but it isn’t.
 Story Mode is fulfilled by over 100 original levels designed by Nintendo.